iifl-logo

 FREQUENTLY ASKED QUESTIONS (FAQ)

-Yes, using NSC calculators from reputed financial websites is safe.
+Yes, using these calculators from reputable financial websites is safe.
 They use bank-grade security protocols.

 Most NSC calculators are available online and can be used directly through the portal.
 However, some provide the option to download them as Excel sheets or mobile apps.

-You can use NSC calculators for free on many websites.
+No, you can use most of the calculators for free on many websites.
 However, some premium calculators are available for a subscription fee.

 Most NSC calculators are designed only for the latest schemes.
 You may need to calculate returns for older schemes manually.